Common Questions and Issues

 This way, you can filter on it like so:

-Of course, this isn’t amazingly clean, especially since CRC32 encoding can have collisions.
-It’s most definitely not the perfect solution.
+Of course, this isn’t amazingly clean, but it will work quite well.
+You should also take note that CRC32 encoding can have collisions, so it’s not the perfect solution.

 Models outside of `app/models`

 If you’re using plugins or other web frameworks (Radiant, Ramaze, etc)